Overview of Autonomous Databases

 You can create an ACL during database provisioning, or at any time thereafter.
 You can also edit an ACL at any time.
 Removing all entries from the list makes the database accessible to all clients with the applicable credentials.
 See To manage the access control list of an Autonomous Database on shared Exadata infrastructure to learn how to create, update, or delete an ACL.

-Network security groups (NSGs), an optional Networking feature available for databases on dedicated Exadata infrastructure, act as a virtual firewall for your Autonomous Exadata Infrastructure resources.
+Network security groups (NSGs) are an optional Networking security feature available for dedicated Exadata infrastructure and databases on shared Exadata infrastructure that use private endpoints.
+NSGs act as a virtual firewall for your Autonomous Database resources.
 An NSG consists of a set of ingress and egress security rules that apply only to a set of VNICs of your choice within a single VCN.
 For more information, see the following topics:

 For Autonomous Databases on shared Exadata infrastructure, Oracle manages the automatic maintenance.
 You can view the next scheduled maintenance in the Console on the details page for your Autonomous Database.
 For Autonomous Databases on dedicated Exadata infrastructure, see Overview of Dedicated Exadata Infrastructure Maintenance.

 Oracle's SQL Developer Web, Application Express (APEX), and Machine Learning applications are available for Autonomous Databases.
-For information on how to use these applications and access them from the Console, see Autonomous Database Development and Administration Tools.
+For information on how to use these applications and access them from the Console, see Autonomous Database Tools.

 Compartment Quotas for Autonomous Databases